antarctica/sda-siis/README.md

 You will need access to the [BAS GitLab](https://gitlab.data.bas.ac.uk) instance to clone the project Git repository.

-You will need access to the BAS Private Docker Registry (provided by the BAS GitLab instance) to pull containers for this project.
+You will need access to the BAS Private Docker Registry (provided by the BAS GitLab instance) to pull containers for this project, see the [BAS GitLab README](https://gitlab.data.bas.ac.uk/WSF/bas-gitlab#docker-registry) for more information.

-You will need access credentials for the [BAS AWS](https://gitlab.data.bas.ac.uk/WSF/bas-aws) account to download the product samples.
-Specifically you will need IAM credentials exposed as environment variables (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`).

 [1]